mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 Kip stood shivering and just wanting to get the ceremony overwith.

-"Kipnu.
-Please tell us who you are."
+"Setre, please tell us what makes your find so special."

-He stammered out his introduction through bouts of shivering, "I-I am K-Kipnu um Heiko.
-I am a doctor."
+"This is Kipnu um Heiko.
+You can see his strength, but his real value lies in his above.
+He is a doctor."

 The crowd filled with murmurs before he was done talking.

-"I am bound to Liffa and Melna," he shouted over the crowd, but no one heard him.
+"I am bound to Liffa and Melna," he tried to shout over the crowd, but no one heard him.

 Lissa gestured to them to quiet down and addressed Kip directly, "Yesterday, you were a slave to the light.
 Today, you become a guardian of the dark.
-Somewhere in this room, your new tribe stands waiting to welcome you into their embrace.
+Somewhere in this room, your new owner stands waiting to welcome you into their embrace.
 But we all must make sacrifices for the things we desire.
 Those who want Kip as their guardian must trade something of their own."

 Thi paused and looked out at the crowd in anticipation. *Is this an auction?*

 "Let the bidding begin!"

-"400 doses!"
+"400 kano!"

-"5 slaves!"
+"3 servants!"

 The crowd bunched in and crowded Lissa and hae scribe who was taking the bids faster than he could write them.
-Setre had moved away from Kip and was now forming a perimeter around Lissa.
+Setre had moved away from Kip and was now clearing some space in the crowd for Lissa.
 The noise was aggravating Kip's headache, so he crouched down and covered his ears to wait it out.
 He had never felt this humiliated or powerless before.
 There was nowhere to run, though he wanted to.
 There was no solace to take in his conscience, no friend he could turn to.
-So like a switch, all judgments turned off, all sense of right and wrong had left, his fortress of good will abandoned.
+So like a switch, all judgments turned off, all his senses numbed, his fortress of good will abandoned.
 He had been broken.